Miss Aquitaine

 Miss Aquitaine is a French beauty pageant which selects a representative for the Miss France national competition from the region of Aquitaine.
 Women representing the region under various different titles have competed at Miss France since 1920, although the Miss Aquitaine title was not used regularly until 1985.

-The current Miss Aquitaine is Aïnhoa Lahitete, who was crowned Miss Aquitaine 2025 on 5 October 2025.
+The current Miss Aquitaine is Solène Videau, who was crowned Miss Aquitaine 2026 on 15 May 2026.
 Seven women from Aquitaine have been crowned Miss France: